specialist in digestive health since 2008

 The Rome Criteria was developed by a panel of international experts who operate in the field of functional gastrointestinal disorders.
 While the criteria is already in use, it has undergone a steady stream of updates and additions to make it more effective as a diagnostic tool.

-why do the majority of IBS cases go unaddressed?
+Why do the majority of IBS cases go unaddressed?

 While IBS is a definable and diagnosable medical condition, it turns out that the vast majority of cases typically go unaddressed.
 This happens due to a couple of different reasons.